harp-lab/rosetta-slog/README.md

 # rosetta-slog

-A set of slog example code
+A set of slog example code, mainly from souffle's example folder